spacesprotocol/spaces-website/content/index.md

-The protocol is designed to work with zero-knowledge light clients and as a result it necessitates a universal accumulator to support membership and non-membership proofs for name states.
-To achieve this, we implement a binary trie known as a Merklix[^4] tree.
+The protocol is designed to work with zero-knowledge light clients and as a result it necessitates a universal accumulator to support membership and non-membership proofs for batches of elements.
+To achieve this, we implement a binary trie known as a Merklix[^9] tree.
+Various Trie structures have been used in blockchains in the past.
+For instance, Ethereum[^10] currently uses a base-16 trie and have been exploring the transition to a binary trie[^11].
+Handshake[^5] uses some variation of a binary trie with its tree root included in the block header.
+Spaces does not require modifications to Bitcoin's block header itself but it can accumulate name data into a state root in a verifiable way using zero-knowledge proofs.

 The individual bits of the keys are used to route the leaf nodes to their appropriate paths.
 A trie offers simplicity over a Sparse Merkle Tree, as the latter necessitates dealing with empty leaves.
 The tree has only two types of nodes: An internal node, potentially containing a prefix for path compression, and a leaf node.
 Considering keys are hashed prior to insertion, they consistently have a fixed length.
 The overall depth of the tree is therefore determined by the number of bits produced by the hash function.